openshift-labs/learn-katacoda/middleware/middleware-kogito/getting-started/03-package-and-run.md

 >  `quarkus.swagger-ui.always-include=true`

-> The `Class-Path` entry of the `MANIFEST.MF` file in the _runner jar_ explicitly lists the jars from the `lib` directory.
-So if you want to deploy your application somewhere, you need to copy the _runner jar_ as well as the _lib_ directory.
-If you want to create an _Uber-jar_ with everything included, you can use `mvn package -DuberJar`.
+> The `Class-Path` entry of the `MANIFEST.MF` file in the _runner JAR_ explicitly lists the jars from the `lib` directory.
+So if you want to deploy your application somewhere, you need to copy the _runner JAR_ as well as the _lib_ directory.
+If you want to create an _Uber-JAR_ with everything included, you can use `mvn package -DuberJar`.

 ## Cleanup